 - a.
 Effectively articulate the value of occupation to diverse communities. - b.
-Collaborate with stakeholders in developing therapeutic programs based upon the needs identified by the community including emerging practice areas - c.
-Influence policies, practice, and education by being advocates for the distinct value of occupational therapy for individuals, populations, organizations, including those who have been marginalized and underserved. - d.
+Collaborate with stakeholders in developing therapeutic programs based upon the needs identified by the community including emerging practice areas

+- c.
+Influence policies, practice, and education by being advocates for the distinct value of occupational therapy for individuals, populations, organizations by promoting an environment of inclusivity and equal access. - d.
 Engage in formal/informal leadership activities at local and global level to enhance the role of occupational therapy and serve communities and communities of OT practice.

-D. Competent research and evidence-based practitioners
+D. Competent Research and Evidence-Based Practitioners